 - This subtype of procrastinator doesn't just forget about the task.
 They usually don't just forget to do it; or, remember, but not feel like it, and just put it out of their minds.
 It's actually continually on their minds while they're avoiding it.
 This is also very unlike executive dysfunction.

 - Many procrastinators have the experience of having TWO things they're procrastinating about, and they switch which one they're avoiding.
-This pattern is possibly the most instructive of all of them here, because of how irrational it otherwise is without this model.
+This pattern is possibly the most instructive of all of them here, because of how little sense it makes without this model.
 For example, someone is supposed to do A all day, but avoids it.
 Then a deadline approaches for B (say, they're supposed to start getting ready to leave for an important meeting.)
 Then they actually do start doing A!
 If they're concerned about being injured by not doing perfectly at these activities, at some point anticipation of B (which they think they will do badly at) builds so much that they need some distraction.
-Now, the prospect of failing at A is further away and therefore not as painful, and they'll be partly distracted from A by impending B anyway - but more importantly, they'll be distracted from thinking about failing at B by doing A half-assed (and in narcissism, there is often constant activity to avoid feelings of worthlessness with superficial productivity.)
-Tim Urban's description of this phenomenon is here in cartoon form, but briefly, it's time for him to leave for an appointment - Task B - when the Procrastination Monkey says "that work you were trying to do all day, I've changed my mind and suddenly I'm into it.")
+Now, the prospect of failing at A is further away and therefore not as painful, and they'll be partly distracted from A by impending B anyway - but more importantly, they'll be distracted from thinking about failing at B by doing A half-assed (and in narcissism, there is often constant activity to avoid feelings of worthlessness by using superficial productivity.)
+Tim Urban's description of this phenomenon is here in cartoon form.
+Briefly: it's time for him to leave for an appointment - Task B - when the Procrastination Monkey says "that work you were trying to do all day, I've changed my mind and suddenly I'm into it.")
 Note that strong focus on another task is not what you would expect from impulsivity either.